MasterVentures/cea-docs/docs/index.md

 }
 ```

-*Fields executionId, fillQty, fillPrice, missingQty, >execQty, avgPrice, settleDate,transactTime, and currency
-should only be filled for status 3 or 4.*
+_Fields executionId, fillQty, fillPrice, missingQty, >execQty, avgPrice, settleDate,transactTime, and currency should only be filled for status 3 or 4._

-**Response:** No response is required.
+**Response:** This WebSocket channel will not send a response back.

 ### Execute Orders Update

 **Channel:** ws://${HOST}/${EXCHANGE_ID/maker/order/get/update

-**Description:** Start a web-socket connection used by the to submit order execution updates.
+**Description:** Start a WebSocket connection used by the to submit order execution updates.

-**Request:** Once the connection has been established, the exchange can submit update following the schema:
+**Request:** Once the connection has been established, the exchange can submit an update following the schema:

 ```javascript
 {